-Is Avira Phantom VPN a good VPN?
 We tested Avira's virtual private network (VPN) and found it to be an unimpressive choice for those looking to protect their data and hide their identity online.
-With its strong encryption and a low number of servers around the world, it can securely get your internet traffic from point A to point B, but it lacked important features.
+With its strong encryption and a decent server network, it can securely get your internet traffic from point A to point B, but it lacked important features.

-With its limited features and sluggish performance, it falls short of the top five best free VPNs we have tested.
-Those looking for robust protection, with features such as split tunneling, dedicated IP addresses, and a kill switch for operating systems other than Windows should look elsewhere.
-However, look no further if you’re seeking a VPN that can unblock Netflix shows in the U.K.
+Avira Phantom VPN's limited features and sluggish performance make it fall short of the best free VPNs we have tested.
+Those looking for robust protection, with features such as split tunneling, double VPN, and a kill switch for operating systems other than Windows should look elsewhere.

 Read our Avira Phantom VPN review to learn more about its pros and cons, pricing plans, performance tests, misleading no-logs policy, and why we felt it lacked the “wow factor.”